drorgl/esp32-lvgl-configuration-demo/readme.md

 This is a demo and an example how to work with configurable LVGL in ESP32 and Native (Desktop) configurations

 # Setup
-[ ] git init
+1. git init
-[ ] pio init
+2. pio init
-[ ] Extract latest release from https://github.com/lvgl/lvgl/releases into lib/lvgl
+3. Extract latest release from https://github.com/lvgl/lvgl/releases into lib/lvgl

-    [ ] copy library.json from this project
+    a. copy library.json from this project

-    [ ] modify library.json build section and remove demo and examples if its not relevant to your project
+    b. modify library.json build section and remove demo and examples if its not relevant to your project

-[ ] Extract latest source from https://github.com/lvgl/lv_drivers into lib/lv_drivers
+4. Extract latest source from https://github.com/lvgl/lv_drivers into lib/lv_drivers

-    [ ] copy lv_drv_conf_template.h to include/native/lv_drv_conf.h and enable the file (change #if 0 to 1)
+    a. copy lv_drv_conf_template.h to include/native/lv_drv_conf.h and enable the file (change #if 0 to 1)

-    [ ] modify library.json to include SDL dependency
+    b. modify library.json to include SDL dependency
     ```
     "dependencies":[
         {